The Red List of Trains in Japan

 The KiHa 40 series was developed by Japanese National Railways to replace old diesel trains on rural lines.
 The Kiha 40 series consists of three principal types: KiHa 40, KiHa 47 and KiHa 48.
 The first one is double-ended. but the latter two are single-headed.
 KiHa 40s and 48s are vestibuled (with exceptions), but KiHa 47s are not and have two-leaf sliding doors.
 Unlike other DMUs at that time, the KiHa 40 series were initially painted vermilion, which is often referred to as "Tarako" (pollock roe) livery by enthusiasts.

 Bodies of the KiHa 40 series are based on KiHa 66 series, which are as large as electric multiple units so that passengers felt a little more comfortable than old diesel trains, but the KiHa 40 series trains are so heavy that their acceleration and maximum speed are still low.
-It is difficult to use the series on lines with steep slopes so that they could not replace some of their predecessors, e.g. KiHa 52 and KiHa 58.
+It is difficult to use the series on lines with steep gradients so that they could not replace some of their predecessors, e.g. KiHa 52 and KiHa 58.

 They were introduced to various lines across the country, from the northern tip of Hokkaido to the southern tip of Kagoshima Prefecture.
 It is not well known that the KiHa 40 series were used in Tokyo as well until 1991 before Hachiko Line was electrified.
 When JNR was privatised in 1987, 887 carriages were distributed to all JR companies but JR Freight.
 They converted many KiHa 40 series to be compatible with driver-only operation.
 Those companies except JR Central also remodelled some of them to "Joyful Trains" or special trains for tourists with larger windows and comfortable seating.

 JR East had used the KiHa 40 series mostly in Tohoku region, such as Aomori, Iwate and Miyagi Prefectures as well as Niigata area.
 It is also worth noting that the series were also used in the Greater Tokyo Area until 2017 (Karasuyama Line).
-The series owned by JR East declined in the late-2010s, and withdrawn from all regular services by 2021.
+The series owned by JR East declined in the late-2010s and withdrawn from all regular services by 2021.

 JR Central had used the series mostly in Gifu and Mie Prefectures, to be specific, Takayama Main and Kisei Main Lines.
 Until the 1990s, the company also used them for Taketoyo Line trains including services to and from Nagoya.
 They were withdrawn in 2016.